geektrust/coding-problem-artefacts/Java/README.md

 If you are providing a solution without using the build file, we want you to name your `Main` class as `Geektrust.java`.
 This is the file that will contain your main method.

 This file should receive in the command line argument and parse the file passed in.
-Once the file is parsed and the application processes the commadns, it should only print the output.
+Once the file is parsed and the application processes the commands, it should only print the output.

 For e.g your `Geektrust.java` file will look like this